n8willis/opentype-shaping-documents/opentype-shaping-tibetan.md

 ## General information ##

-The Tibetan script was modeled after seventh-century [Indic scripts](opentype-shaping-indic-general.md) and incorporates several patterns and conventions found in Indic scripts.
-However, Tibetan developed independently and possesses enough major distinctions that it is generally not advisable to attempt supporting it in a general-purpose Indic shaping engine.
+The Tibetan script was modeled on seventh-century [Indic scripts](opentype-shaping-indic-general.md) and incorporates several patterns and conventions found in Indic scripts.
+However, Tibetan developed independently and possesses enough major distinctions that it is inadvisable to attempt supporting it in a general-purpose Indic shaping engine.

 The Tibetan script is used to write multiple languages, most commonly